 It torches calories.

 Have a big dinner coming up?
 Overindulge over the weekend?
 Just want to torch calories?
 Hit up a BODYATTACK class and burn a ton of calories while sweating it out to fun tunes.
+The Body Attack benefits can’t be overlooked.
+You feel like you’re working the entire time.

 What I hate about BODYATTACK